vincentnegre/docs-opensilex-community-prod/good-practices-en.rst

 - Start mongodb :

 ::

  sudo service mongod start

 - Create users

 You **must** be connected to the primary to create users.
 Run rs.status() from the mongo shell to find out which instance is the primary.
 When you activate authentication, you must create an admin user otherwise you will not be able to create new users.

-Create an super admin user for monogdb as follow:
+Create an super admin user for monogdb as follow.

 ::